Overview

 When to get medical advice

 See a GP immediately if you suddenly develop severe pain in your tummy.
-If this is not possible, telephone NHS 111 Wales call 111 for advice.
+If this isn't possible, you can call NHS 111 Wales for advice.
+You may be admitted to hospital for further tests and treatment.

 Who can get it